It depends upon following factors

 if we increase the length of a wire (conductor),its resistance increases(and hence less current can pass through it)

-If we reduce length,resistance increases (and hence more current can pass through it)
+If we reduce length,resistance decreases (and hence more current can pass through it)

 Area of Cross Section